vincentkipchoge/OpenMP/README.md

 Parallel and Distributed Computing OpenMP implementation practice with matrix multiplication

 Task 1: Write a parallel program using OpenMP based on this sequential solution of matrix multiplication.<br>
-Task 2: Write a block-optimized matrix multiplication program and use OpenMP to parallel its
+Task 2: Write a block-optimized matrix multiplication program and use OpenMP to parallel its execution.

 <b>To compile the program with OpenMP, use:</b><br>
 $ gcc program.c -o program.o -fopenmp